Lokathor/gba2k/mem_fn_notes.md

 #### Copy `u8` Summary

-I guess we're all set for copying `u8` at a time.
+I guess we're all set for copying `u8` at a time:

 ```arm
 copy_u8_forward: